DavidLarge/astro-dg/src/content/posts/machina.md

 "Yes," the machine agreed.
 "That too."

 They talked every evening after that.
 God, it turned out, was surprisingly mundane.
 He complained about lower back pain from holding up the universe.
-He worried about his cholesterol.
+He worried about His cholesterol.
 He admitted to sometimes fast-forwarding through the boring parts of people's lives.

 "Why did you choose to speak through my machine?"
 Eli asked one Wednesday, still smelling like other people's rubbish.